Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Methods

 \subsubsection{Increased aperture size}

 This experiment was performed to demonstrate how larger elements can lead to larger apertures with reduced element counts.
-The L14-5/60 probe and the ATS phantom were placed on a Daedal positioning system (Parker Hannifin Corp., Cleveland, Ohio, USA), where the probe was fixed in place, while the phantom was on a sliding table allowing it to move laterally underneath the probe (see Figure \ref{fig5:daedal_photo}).
+The basic idea was to move the phantom to two positions under the probe, so the probe could transmit and collect data as if it were sections of an aperture of twice the size (see Figure \ref{fig8:daedal_photo}a).
+The L14-5/60 probe and the ATS phantom were placed on a Daedal positioning system (Parker Hannifin Corp., Cleveland, Ohio, USA), where the probe was fixed in place, while the phantom was on a sliding table allowing it to move laterally underneath the probe (see Figure \ref{fig8:daedal_photo}b).
 A few centimeters of degassed water were placed in the top of the ATS phantom to ensure good acoustic transmission into the phantom.
-The basic idea was to move the phantom to two positions under the probe, so the probe could transmit and collect data as if it were sections of an aperture of twice the size.
 The L14-5/60 probe is made up of \(N=128\) elements with a pitch \(p=472\) \(\mu\)m.
 Therefore, the distance the probe had to move (or equivalently, the phantom underneath it) to be aligned as a different section was \(Np = 60.416\) mm.
 Transmit delay profiles were designed for a virtual aperture of 120 mm with 128 elements.
-Then, corresponding halves of the transmission profile were fired from the L14-5/60 with elements coupled by 2 for either position (see Figure \ref{fig6:virtual_aperture_digram}).
+Then, corresponding halves of the transmission profile were fired from the L14-5/60 with elements coupled by 2 for either position (see Figure \ref{fig8:daedal_photo}a).
 Received channel data was then concatenated to be beamformed as if it came from a single aperture.